Phone-GWP-group

 Your broader strategy can include sending email newsletters to subscribers, giving them a “sneak peek” or early access to your seasonal or limited-edition packs.
 You should also consider general advertising, influencer mentions (including popular unboxing channels on YouTube), and securing prominent positions in retail outlets.

-You should also consider coordinated point-of-sale stands (such as CTUs or FSDUs), which allow you to place your promotional packs at the locations most likely to grab consumer attention or drive impulse purchases.
+You should also consider coordinated point-of-sale (such as CTUs or FSDUs), which allow you to place your promotional packs at the locations most likely to grab consumer attention and drive impulse purchases.

-The 7 don'ts when planning and designing seasonal packs
+The seven don’ts when planning and designing seasonal packaging

-The seven errors you must avoid at all costs when creating your promotional packaging
+The seven errors you must avoid when creating your promotional packaging

-Whilst you could nail all of the points detailed in this guide and sit back, safe in the belief that your seasonal packaging will soon increase your sales, avoiding the seven pitfalls in the following section is equally imperative.
+Whilst you could nail all of the points detailed in this guide and sit back, safe in the belief that your seasonal packaging will soon increase your sales, avoiding these seven pitfalls is equally imperative.
 Each of these could seriously dent your performance.

 When considering your seasonal packaging, you must avoid the following: